hydroflux/abstractor-ws/README.md

 - [ ] Count results doesn't work if the search button has never been pressed, add a fallback procedure to account for this--occurs when the browser instance is offscreen during a search
 - [ ] If a grantor / grantee ends in a tag indicating more information is present, redo the search -- add to eagle record
 - [ ] Create a convert_document_numbers script to work like leopard, but with the eagle document lists
+- [ ] Create a "download only" option for execution

 ### Crocodile To Do